WebOfTrustInfo/rwot8-barcelona/draft-documents/Evaluating-social-recovery.md

 ## Introduction

 With traditional multi-user systems, such as web-based services where users authenticate with a username and password, there is typically an authority who may revoke, re-issue or modify identifiers when problems arise.
-In recent years, the limitations of this model have become more apparent, but there are also problems with giving individual users ultimate control of their identifiers.
+In recent years, the limitations of this model have become more apparent, but there are also problems with giving individual users ultimate control of their intentifiers.

 Several proposals have been made for 'social recovery', generally involving consensus of a quorum of trusted peers chosen by the user themself.
 These offer a promising compromise but there are a multitude of social, technical and contextual factors which should be considered before adopting such a scheme.